magnusja/gpufan/README.md

 ## What is special about it?

 You only have to add two to three lines to your main Deep Learning python script and then the fan speed is adjusted to keep GPU temperature at max 80° Celsius.
 When you Deep Learning pipeline exists, the control of the fann speed is automatically given back to the nvidia driver.
 Hence, fan speed is significantly reduced when finished to reduce noise.
+Another option is to start nvfan using systemd (see below).

 # How to use it?